manuelen12/cloudemotion-new/wordpress/wp-content/plugins/amo-team-showcase/readme.txt

 A powerful but an easy way to present your team/staff members and their profiles with beautifully styled descriptions, skills and links to social media.

 The plugin is fully responsive.
 Moreover, it is a highly customizable plugin.
 You can change colors, font sizes, spacings etc. from powerful, yet concise and super easy to use plugin options panel.
-Choose from 3 different styles for member thumbnails.
+Choose from 2 different styles for member thumbnails.

-The plugin adds an “AMO Team” menu section to the admin panel.
+The plugin adds “AMO Team” menu section to the admin panel.
 There you can easily create team members, assign them to categories, add their images, position, bios, skills, social links, set info panel format (image, link, standard or quote) and display them on any post or page, with a simple but powerful “team” or “member” shortcodes.
-Also there is a widget to show members in a sidebar/widget are.
+Also there is a widget to show members in a sidebar/widget area.

-**Quick Start Video:** (RECORDED WITHOUT SOUND) https://www.youtube.com/watch?v=MtLALyZwluc
+**Quick Start Video:** (RECORDED WITHOUT SOUND)

+https://www.youtube.com/watch?v=MtLALyZwluc

 = A few unique features of the plugin: =
 * Post formats for team member: image, quote, standard or link.
 * Member info panel with styled “text block” and “skills” shortcodes/blocks.
 Can be turned off.
-* 3 different styles for member thumbnails (more are coming).
+* 2 different styles for member thumbnails (more are coming).
 * Fully and very easily customizable look by options panel.
 * The plugin made with an accent on simplicity, and it is easy to use.
 * Has a widget to show members in any sidebar/widget area.